lorn-jaeger/wrf-run/docs/user_instructions.rst

      automatically.
 NOTE: These must be updated from the defaults in the repo.

    * :code:`grib_dir`: Location to store downloaded HRRR GRIB2 files.
-This location must be a path that is write-accessible by the user.
+This location must be a path that is write-accessible by the user and should be updated from the default value.

    * :code:`sim_hrs`: Total simulation length in hours (e.g., :code:`30`).
 This
      value drives how most subsequent steps run.
 (Default value: :code:`24`.)